funkytaco/html5-audio-player/ReadMe.txt

 In future versions I would like to create a GUI of some sort that makes this user friendly and spits out an embed code for even the least technical users.
 Think music producers, artists, etc.

+I would also like to add download/sale options, with instant delivery.
+Maybe email collection, etc.

 Some changes I added to this from the original are playing the song song when clicking the title in the playlist, and minor bug fixes.